-Version 6.0 of TIM Tools now makes it much easier for regional service agencies, consultants, foundations, and others to manage multiple clients within a single TIM Tools instance.
-It’s always been possible to do so and has been done most frequently by consultants who bundle TIM Tools with their services.
-Now, however, it’s much more convenient to do so given the greater flexibility of creating and defining roles available in the new release.
-When combined with the ability to group schools into zones, the new features in 6.0 allow for complete customization of administrative rights when one agency is managing a single TIM Tools instance on behalf of client schools or school systems.
+The TIM Tools suite makes it easy for educational service agencies, consultants, foundations, and others to manage multiple clients within a single TIM Tools instance.
+The Tools allow for complete customization of administrative rights when one agency is managing a single TIM Tools instance on behalf of client schools or school systems.
 The controlling agency can create a zone for each client and then define administrative roles with the level of privileges desired.

 1. Create a Zone for Each Client

 When administering a single TIM Tools instance on behalf of others, the first thing to do is create a “zone” in the system for each client.
 You can give any name desired to each zone.
 A zone can include a single school or hundreds of schools.
 There is no limit to the number of zones you can create and there is no limit to the number of schools you can add to any zone.
 Additional zones can be added at any time as a consultant acquires additional clients or an association adds additional member schools or districts.